Web Analytics

 LProbSOAMap<K,V>

-A very important property of open addressing is the ability to not need an allocation per inserted item.
-Without that, your LProbMap and Java’s HashMap differ only by where the next object pointer is read - a list in LProbMap, or the entry object in HashMap.
-Both are already in cache, so I would expect very similar performance, or worse because it has to iterate over more objects.
+“A very important property of open addressing is the ability to avoid an allocation per inserted item.
+Without that, LProbMap and Java’s HashMap differ only by where the next object pointer is read a list in LProbMap or the entry object in HashMap.
+Since both are likely already in cache, performance remains similar.
+To truly leverage Open Addressing in Java, we should utilize a Struct-of-Arrays approach.”

-public K[] bucketsK = (K[]) new Object[1<<DEFAULT_MAP_CAPACITY_POW_2];
+public K[] bucketsK = (K[]) new Object[1 << DEFAULT_MAP_CAPACITY_POW_2];

-public V[] bucketsV = (V[]) new Object[1<<DEFAULT_MAP_CAPACITY_POW_2];
+public V[] bucketsV = (V[]) new Object[1 << DEFAULT_MAP_CAPACITY_POW_2];

 PerturbMap<K, V>

-full hash code, and changing the recurrence to:
+“This is done by initializing an (unsigned) variable ‘perturb’ to the full hash code, and changing the recurrence to:

 perturb >>= PERTURB_SHIFT;

-j = (5*j) + 1 + perturb;
+j = (5 * j) + 1 + perturb;

 use j % 2**i as the next table index;